XGenerationLab/XiYan-SQL/README.md

 6. [Database Description Generation](https://github.com/XGenerationLab/XiYan-DBDescGen) a method and corresponding code for automatic description generation for Text-to-SQL (to release soon).

-## News🔥

-+ `Jan.
-22, 2025` 🌟We release [XiYanSQL-QwenCoder-32B](https://github.com/XGenerationLab/XiYanSQL-QwenCoder) and simultaneously open source the model weights.

-+ `Jan.
-09, 2025` 🌟[XiYanSQL-QwenCoder-32B](https://github.com/XGenerationLab/XiYanSQL-QwenCoder): XiYanSQL-QwenCoder-32B achieves an EX score of **69.03%** on the BIRD test set, setting a new SOTA under only a single fine-tuned model.

-+ `Dec.
-17, 2024` 🌟[New SOTA on Bird](https://bird-bench.github.io/): XiYan-SQL reaches the **top** of Bird leaderboard with an EX score of **75.63%**, outperforming the second place by 0.84 pt.

-+ `Dec.
-13, 2024` We release the model and source code of [DateResolver](https://github.com/XGenerationLab/XiYan-DateResolver).

-+ `Dec.
-12, 2024` Try our model: [ModelScope](https://www.modelscope.cn/studios/XGenerationLab/XiYanSQL-QwenCoder-32B)

 ## Full Intro.
 To tackle the challenges of large language model performance in natural language to SQL tasks, we introduce XiYan-SQL, an innovative framework that employs a multi-generator ensemble strategy to improve candidate generation.